sushanth2714/VSD_WORKSHO/README.md

 2.Perform detailed routing using TritonRoute and explore the routed layout.

-3.Perform post-route parasitic extraction using SPEF extractor.

-4.Perform post-route OpenSTA timing analysis with the extracted parasitics of the route.
+3.Perform post-route OpenSTA timing analysis with the extracted parasitics of the route.